iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Required : A program that prints all possible different combinations of three digits.
     * Expected Results : Print only the smallest combination of three digits.

-> 💡*Fun Fact : Quote by David Joseph Schwartz: “The success combination in business is: Do what you do better... and: do more of what you do.”*
+> 💬 *Quote : Quote by David Joseph Schwartz: “The success combination in business is: Do what you do better... and: do more of what you do.”*

 <br>